rafaelurben/linux-cheatsheet/6-systemd.md

 To use a unit stored in another folder, it can be linked to `/etc/systemd/system`:

-- `systemctl link <full-path>` — create a link
+- `systemctl link <full-path>`: create a link
-- `systemctl disable <path>` — disable link
+- `systemctl disable <path>`: disable link

 After changing unit files, the following command needs to be run:

-- `systemctl daemon-reload` — reload
+- `systemctl daemon-reload`: reload

 ## journalctl

-- `journalctl -b` — show all log messages since boot.
+- `journalctl -b`: show all log messages since boot.
-- `journalctl -x` — add explanatory help text to log messages when available.
+- `journalctl -x`: add explanatory help text to log messages when available.
-- `journalctl -f` — follow new messages.
+- `journalctl -f`: follow new messages.
-- `journalctl -u <unit>` — show logs only from the specified unit.
+- `journalctl -u <unit>`: show logs only from the specified unit.